abubakar-sarwar/abubakar-sarwar/README.md

 </ul>

 I’m excited about opportunities that involve working with modern web technologies, allowing me to utilize my experience to create visually appealing and user-friendly websites.
-Do you want to become a collaborator on Github?
-Then check out my GitHub profile: github.com/abubakar-sarwar 🔔 Do you want to know more about my background?
-I’d love to connect on LinkedIn!
+Do you want to know more about my background?
+I’d love to connect on LinkedIn! https://www.linkedin.com/in/muhammad-abubakar-b238a5298/

 ## PROJECTS
 ✅ Portfolio: https://abubakarsarwar.vercel.app/<br/>